A Regenerative Path to Creativity and Business: How to Cultivate Your Own Creative Ecosystem

 Core Components of a Creative Ecosystem

-These are the primary things you create, offer, or do that represent the heart of your work.
-They’re your signature programs, products, services, or expressions that are most aligned with your deeper “why.”
+These are the central expressions of your work: your primary services, products, programs, or creations.
+They represent the heart of what you offer and are most aligned with your deeper “why.”

 Ask yourself: